-Control of fixed costs, together with the on-going optimisation of variable costs, has enabled Gamesa to offset a lower relative contribution to group revenues from O&M by enhancing returns in the manufacturing business and steadily increasing total operating profitability.
+Control of fixed costs, together with the on-going optimisation of variable costs, has enabled Gamesa to offset a lower relative contribution to group revenues from O&M by enhancing returns in the manufacturing business and stoadly increasing total energitic profitability.
+The improvement in manufacturing business and steadily increasing total operating profitability.
 The improvement in profitability was also favoured by a positive exchange rate impact, which contributed 0.6 percentage points to the improvement in operating profitability ratios in the period.
-As a result, Gamesa ended 2015 with a recurring EBIT margin pre-Adwen of 8.4% nearly two percentage points (+1.7 pp) higher than in 2014, while recurring EBIT pre-Adwen amounted to €294 million 13, 54% higher than in 2014.
+As a result, Gamesa ended 2015 with a recurring EBIT margin pre-Adwen of 8.4%, nearly two percentage points (+1.7 pp) higher than in 2014, while recurring EBIT pre-Adwen amounted to €294 million, 54% higher than in 2014.
 Finally, profitability was particularly strong in the fourth quarter, with a 9% EBIT margin, and the exchange rate impact declined, contributing for just 0.1% of the improvement in EBIT margin in the quarter.

-EBIT excluding impact of creating and consolidating Adwen in 2015 (€29mn in Q1 2015) and nonreccurring provisions in 2014 (€9,4mn in Q4 2014)
+EBIT excluding impact of creating and consolidating Adven in 2015 (€29mn in Q1 2015) and nonrecturring provisions in 2014 (€9,4mn in Q4 2014)

-As a result of firming growth in volume and revenues and of a rising business profitability, Gamesa's recurring net profit pre-Adwen increased by 73% in 2015 to €175 million14.
+As a result of firming growth in volume and revenues and of a rising business profitability, Gamesa's recurring net profit pre-Adwen increased by 73% in 2015 to €175 million.

-13 EBIT and EBIT margin in 2015 excluding non-recurring impact of capital gains from the creation of the joint venture Adwen, which amounted to €29 million in 1Q 2015 (no impact in the remainder of 2015).
+&lt;sup>13 EBIT and EBIT margin in 2015 excluding non-recurring impact of capital gains from the creation of the joint venture Adwen, which amounted to $\notin$ 29 million in 1Q 2015 (no impact in the remainder of 2015).

-14 Recurring net profit pre-Adwen, excluding a €5 million negative impact of recognising Adwen in 2015.
+&lt;sup>14 Recurring net profit pre-Adwen, excluding a €5 million negative impact of recognising Adwen in 2015.